Outdated browser

 Biodiversity Working Group

-Biodiversity loss and deforestation require rapid action, including from the financial sector.
-The financial sector could step up investments in the conservation and restoration of biodiversity.
-Eight Dutch financial institutions have joined forces in the Biodiversity Working Group, which shares its plans and best practices.
+Biodiversity loss requires rapid action from the financial sector, which must step up its financing and investment in the conservation and restoration of biodiversity.
+12 Dutch financial institutions and 2 societal organisations have joined forces in the Biodiversity Working Group.

 Een bloem waar een bij op afkomt